microsoft/zerotrustassessment/src/react/docs/app-permissions.md

 ## What are the permissions required for this app?

-* The app requires Global Admin to consent to the following **read-only** permissions.
+* The app requires Application Admin to consent to the following **read-only** permissions.
   * Agreement.Read.All
   * CrossTenantInformation.ReadBasic.All
   * Directory.Read.All